aleynakirmizi/Wipo-Patentscope-Selenium-Python/README.md

 It extracts the title, date and abstract of the patents.

 Also navigates to the next page and extracts the data from the next page.Stops when it reaches the last page.

+For database connection you can use this codes : https://github.com/aleynakirmizi/Scopus-Connection-with-Selenium/blob/main/db_connection.py